![]() |

 2010

-Publication OF1001
+Publication OF-1001

-This map of the bedrock geology in and around the National Park Service's Gauley River National Recreation Area covers the Ansted and Summersville Dam 7½-minute United States Geological Survey topographic quadrangles in Nicholas and Fayette counties, West Virginia.
+This map and geodatabase of the bedrock geology in and around the National Park Service's Gauley River National Recreation Area covers the Ansted and Summersville Dam 7½-minute United States Geological Survey topographic quadrangles in Nicholas and Fayette counties, West Virginia.
 This area is located in the relatively horizontal to gently folded rocks of the Appalachian Plateau physiographic province.
 The Meadow and Gauley Rivers have exposed massive sandstone cliffs in their valley walls.
 Rock units exposed at the surface in the map area are assigned to the Lower Pennsylvanian New River Formation, Lower and Middle Pennsylvanian Kanawha Formation, and the Middle Pennsylvanian Allegheny Formation.
 Bedrock consists of interbedded sandstones, siltstones, shales, and coals.
 Carnifex Ferry State Park and the Army Corps. of Engineers' Summersville Lake and Dam are also located in the map area.

-Concord College
+Concord University

 Digital Cartography and Map Compilation by Sarah E. Gooding and Paula J. Hunt